smaya-a/pythagorean/index.markdown

 # Introduction
  Within the study of ancient philosophy, the work of women is largely missing, with texts attributed to female authors being rare and largely inaccessible.
 Through the work of our digital edition, we hope to bring forward a sample of previously understudied texts and provide a window into perceptions of female philosophers.

 This project is a collection of written fragments attributed to the Pythagorean philosopher Theano, a follower of the Greek philosopher Pythagoras.
 These fragments were not written by Theano herself; instead, they were written many centuries later, according to a Neopythagorean tradition of attempting to recreate earlier philosophical writing.
-More specifically, this edition contains the English and Greek translations of 4 letters addressed to 4 different women: Euobole, Nicostrate, Calisto, and Timareta.
+More specifically, this edition contains the English and Greek translations of 4 letters addressed to 4 different women: Eubole, Nicostrate, Calisto, and Timareta.
 Within the letters, Theano advises them on motherhood, marriage, and domestic duties respectively.

 Altogether, the following texts provide a new opportunity to examine and interact with these rich sources and the intellectual world of Ancient Greece.